-Practice is allowed during daylight hours only and overhead track lighting cannot be used for practice.
-(Exception: Overhead tracking lighting may be used on Friday nights before scheduled events).
+Practice is allowed during daylight hours only and overhead track lighting cannot be used for practice except for Friday nights before scheduled events during which the track lighting may be used.
+Friday night practice will end at 10:00PM.

 When there are more than three (3) cars on the racetrack, a flagman is required.
 Track caution lights may be used during practice sessions.